 In general, a prenuptial agreement will be easier to enforce in court than a postnuptial agreement.
 This is because it’s easier to prove that there was no coercion involved before both parties were married than it is to prove there was no coercion involved when both parties had already mixed their assets together.
-If you are worried about protecting your assets in the event of a divorce, the team at Lowe, Stein, Hoffman, Allweiss & Hauver can help.
+If you are worried about protecting your assets in the event of a divorce, the team of New Orleans prenuptial and postnuptial agreement attorneys at Lowe, Stein, Hoffman, Allweiss & Hauver can help.

 Why Should I Establish a Prenuptial & Postnuptial Agreement?

 Louisiana is a community property state, which means that all marital property must be divided 50/50.
 Sometimes this split can be seen as unfair, especially if one spouse ended up paying for most of their marital property.

 Many couples create these matrimonial agreements in order to “opt out” of the community property regime and modify their own rules.
 While this “opt out” provision can be seen as a way to prevent the other from obtaining their property and assets, it can protect and defend their spouse from their party creditors from liabilities they may incur.
 In addition, couples can still own property together if they decided to do so based on the terms of their agreement.

 The following are the common reasons why a couple may decide to get a prenuptial agreement:

 - One spouse has a greater amount of property and assets than the other